College Hill (TV series): Criticism

 As with other reality shows, College Hill has received criticism from the black community.

 During its second season, some associated with Langston University made some complaints about the way the university, and black college students as a whole, were represented by the show.
 "We are not denying this type of thing goes on," David Stevens, national president of the Langston University Alumni Association, had said, "but we are questioning what are the motives behind presenting many of the negative aspects without showing the good that goes on."
 Hudspeth said the show presents stereotypical images of black people.
 He likened BET to minstrel shows of the early 20th century.
 "BET represents the merchandising and exploitation of stereotypical and oftentimes destructive behavior of black people for the benefit of profit", he said.

 Virginia State University, the show's location for the third season, saw a drop in enrollment the following year.
-While there was a 2 percent increase in out-of-state students, from 1,483 to 1,529, the number of in-state students declined, from 3,572 to 3,343, according to the university’s Web site.
+While there was a 2 percent increase in out-of-state students, from 1,483 to 1,529, the number of in-state students declined, from 3,572 to 3,343, according to the university's Web site.

 During its fourth season in the Virgin Islands, it caused an uproar.
 Alumni and parents sent e-mails and called the university.
 Radio shows aired discontent over the way the students portrayed themselves.
-Members of the university's Board of Trustees expressed their outrage over the cast members' behavior and distanced themselves from the decision to allow the show to be filmed at UVI.
-They advised President Laverne Ragster to apologize to both the university and Virgin Islands communities, which she did in full-page advertisements in the Virgin Islands Daily News and the St. Croix Avis.
+Members of the university's board of trustees expressed their outrage over the cast members' behavior and distanced themselves from the decision to allow the show to be filmed at UVI.
+They advised President LaVerne E. Ragster to apologize to both the university and Virgin Islands communities, which she did in full-page advertisements in the Virgin Islands Daily News and the St. Croix Avis.
 A board member even at the university stated "I was absolutely horrified by the program.
 A public university has a role to educate the public as much as its students and not highlight modern society's base instincts," he was quoted as saying.
 Others on campus also felt College Hill did not accurately represent Virgin Islands students.